MNaplesDevelopment/deep-learning-software-defects/README.md

 * General code clean up and add more aurguments when running scripts as some options that should be customizable are still hard-coded.

 ## Sponsors
-This project was sponsored by Jean Kirschner and Jason Snouffer at ASRC Federal.
+This project was sponsored by ASRC Federal.

 ## Acknowledgments
 [Deep Learning to Find Bugs](http://mp.binaervarianz.de/DeepBugs_TR_Nov2017.pdf)